FTC7305-GearCats/gearcats_website/content/join-the-team/contact.md

 # Join as a Student

-Are you interested in becoming a member of the Gearcats?
+Are you interested in becoming a member of the GearCats?
 Start the conversation by emailing us directly GearCatsRobotics@gmail.com

 # Looking for High School Robotics?